dm9gp/flip-flop/README.md

  10 kOhm x 10 μF = 0.1s;
 100 kOhm x  1 μF = 0.1s;

-You can choose LEDs of any color.
+you can choose LEDs of any color.